blog

 • patient expectations

-A treatment plan that works well for one patient may not be appropriate for another.
+A treatment plan for one patient may not work for another.

-Practitioners must evaluate facial movement during expression and rest to determine the best injection strategy.
+Practitioners must evaluate facial movement during expression and rest.
+This helps determine the best injection strategy.

 Individualized treatment planning is a core component of advanced injector education.